 Cleveland, OH 44113

-Built in 1918, the Cleveland Hotel has been a downtown landmark for almost a century.
+Built in 1918, the Cleveland Hotel has been a downtown landmark for nearly a century.
 Our secured hotel rate is $109 per night.
 There is subway service directly from the airport to the hotel.
 More information and a reservation code will be available later.

 Let me begin by saying I consider it an honor and privilege to serve as Chairman of the Board for the American Theatre Organ Society.
 It is a responsibility that is humbling and one I don’t take lightly.

 Let me also add my sincere appreciation to Bob Dilworth, Michael Kinerk and the entire convention planning team on a job well done.
 It was a sensational event which you can read about on our website at www.atos.org.
 Full coverage will be in the next Journal.

 My goodness, what a week in Philadelphia and surrounding areas.

 Bob Dilworth and his Convention Committee are to be congratulated for staging one of the more memorable ATOS Annual Conventions in a long time.

 I hope you have had a chance to read the musings of Josh Dill, the new ATOS Youth Representative to the Board.
 His daily reports were beautifully written and captured the essence of each day’s activities.

 The final convention day had arrived at last and the excitement in the air was palpable.
 It's a divinely ordained rendezvous: that special moment in the life of every organ votary when a holy longing wells up deep within the soul, calling one to go on pilgrimage to that most enigmatic of instruments: the Boardwalk Hall organ at Atlantic city.
 After a week of smaller conquests, today our Crusade would take Jerusalem!
 I was so darned keen on visiting the hall, an unexpected stop caught me totally off guard.